scastiel/book-pr/manuscript.md

 A first step can be to continue the conversation on Slack for instance.
 It is a better platform for real-time conversation, and it’s easier from there to involve a third-party.

 > “This comment started an interesting conversation, but I suggest we continue it in Slack.
-Let me start a thread, will post here the result of the discussion.”
+Let me start a thread, I will post the results of the discussion here.”

 ## Involve a third-party {-}